Presentations

 Over the past 30 years there has been a increasing trend of treating crying babies with reflux medications, however research tells us that reflux is normal in young babies and acid suppressants don’t reduce crying.
 This presentation looks at the research and symptoms attributed to GORD which are actually misunderstood communications or feeding problems, and how they might be resolved/reduced.

-From womb to world, the journey that defines our lives
+From womb to world, the journey that shapes our lives

-Anna Verwaal, RN, CLE - Read moreFrom womb to world, the journey that defines our lives
+Anna Verwaal, RN, CLE - Read moreFrom womb to world, the journey that shapes our lives

 Anna Verwaal, RN, CLE